pcaston/OpenPeerPower.github.io/source/_docs/configuration.markdown

 Inside your configuration folder is the file `configuration.yaml`.
 This is the main file that contains integrations to be loaded with their configurations.
 Throughout the documentation you will find snippets that you can add to your configuration file to enable functionality.

-If you run into trouble while configuring Home Assistant, have a look at the [configuration troubleshooting page](/getting-started/troubleshooting-configuration/) and at the [`configuration.yaml` examples](/cookbook/#example-configurationyaml).
+If you run into trouble while configuring Open Peer Power, have a look at the [configuration troubleshooting page](/getting-started/troubleshooting-configuration/) and at the [`configuration.yaml` examples](/cookbook/#example-configurationyaml).

 <div class='note tip'>

   Test any changes to your configuration files from the command line with `hass --script check_config`.
-This script allows you to test changes without the need to restart Home Assistant.
-Remember to run this as the user you run Home Assistant as.
+This script allows you to test changes without the need to restart Open Peer Power.
+Remember to run this as the user you run Open Peer Power as.

 </div>

 ## Reloading changes

-You will have to restart Home Assistant for most changes to `configuration.yaml` to take effect.
+You will have to restart Open Peer Power for most changes to `configuration.yaml` to take effect.
 You can load changes to [automations](/docs/automation/), [core (customize)](/docs/configuration/customizing-devices/), [groups](/integrations/group/), [input_booleans](/integrations/input_boolean/), [input_datetimes](/integrations/input_datetime/), [input_numbers](/integrations/input_number/), [input_selects](/integrations/input_select/), [input_texts](/integrations/input_text/), [persons](/integrations/person/), [scenes](/integrations/scene/), [scripts](/integrations/script/), [timers](/integrations/timer/), and [zones](/integrations/zone/) without restarting.

 <div class='note warning'>